anufrievroman/calcure/readme.md

 ```
 When configuring colors, the numbers mean: 1 - red, 2 - green, 3 - yellow, 4 - blue, 5 - magenta, 6 - cyan, 7 - white

+## Contribution and donations

+If you wish to contribute, feel free to open issues or propose PRs.
+Particularly, you are welcome to contribute on the topics of file encryption, sycing with popular calendar services, and translations.
+If you'd like to support the development, consider [donations](https://www.buymeacoffee.com/angryprofessor).